cobaltwebtech/cobalt-prod-site/src/content/services/2-protect-your-site-from-threats.md

   btnIconName: "chatBubble"
 tabFirstItems:
   - title: "High Level of Security with Performance in Mind"
     subTitle: "Cobalt Web Technologies uses the latest in Web Application Firewalls and monitoring technology to stop bad bots, DDoS attacks, and suspicious payloads.
-We partner with Cloudflare who is a global leader in network security to provide powerful application security."
+We partner with Cloudflare, who is a global leader in network security, to provide powerful application security."
-  - title: "Comprehnesive Security Platform"
+  - title: "Comprehensive Security Platform"
     subTitle: "Your website, app, API, or anything else that is open to the web is vulnerable to attack and abuse.
-We offer security, compliance, and privacy funcations while still providing accelerated performance."
+We offer security, compliance, and privacy functions while still delivering accelerated performance."
   - title: "Intelligent Web Application Firewall"
     subTitle: "Stopping abuse and attacks before they even reach the origin server is paramount to application security.
 Our web application firewall sits in front of the origin server and any request from the internet is checked using an intelligent analysis before it is allowed to make a connection.
 This intermediate step creates an extra layer of security for your web apps and does not degrade performance."
 tabSecond:
   title: "Security Services in the Cloud"
   subTitle: |
     By leveraging the power of our partner Cloudflare we can keep your web app secure from their global edge network of 300 data centers in more than 100 countries across the globe.
-This allows us to provide incredible performance, realibility, and scalability.
+This allows us to provide incredible performance, reliability, and scalability.
   ctaDescription: |
     Get in touch with us so we can help stop malicious actions on your web apps and protect your digital assets and customers from  threats.
   btnTitle: "Contact Us to Learn More"